,

 Learning Outcomes:

-Refund policy: No refunds, but places can be transferred if needed.
+Refund policy: No refunds, but places can be transferred in exceptional circumstances